-When you create a secure volume group from security capable drives, the drives in that volume group become security enabled.
+When you create a secure volume group or disk pool from security capable drives, the drives in that volume group or disk pool become security enabled.
 When a security capable drive has been security enabled, the drive requires the correct security key from a controller to read or write the data.
 All of the drives and controllers in a storage array share the same security key.
 The shared security key provides read access and write access to the drives, while the drive encryption key on each drive is used to encrypt the data.
 A security capable drive works like any other drive until it is security enabled.